AniketKrishnaGawande/Food_Delivery_Solution/Documentation/SRS.md

 customers can change their profile cridentials. during registration customer have to give address and they can add different delivery address while placing order. each customer can register maximum three address. for successfully delivered orders, customers can give ratings to delivery boy and restraurants
-<-- future may be possible -- customers can apply coupone code while payment -->

 --->Hoteliers view
 Hoteliers need to do registration before creating virtual restrautant and this registrations request will be approved by system staff after some verification.